danielroe/typed-vuex/docs/store/actions.md

 # Actions

-Actions are async functions that have access to the Vuex instance and are passed a context object.
+Actions are async functions that have access to the Vuex instance and are passed a context object and optional payload.

 This package provides a helper function to reduce boilerplate: `actionTree`.
 This function adds typings and returns the actions passed to it, without transforming them.